Gary LeRoi Gray: Early life

 Gary LeRoi Gray was born on February 12, 1987, in Chicago Illinois.

 Career

 He is best known for his childhood role as Nelson Tibideaux, the son of Sondra Huxtable Tibideaux and Elvin Tibideaux on the NBC sitcom The Cosby Show.
 He appeared on the series during its eighth and final season (1991–1992).
-He also is known for his role as Nelson Minkler in the Disney Channel sitcom Even Stevens, and as the voice of A.J. in The Fairly OddParents.
+He also is known for his role as Nelson Minkler in the Disney Channel sitcom Even Stevens, and as the voice of A.J. in The Fairly OddParents since 2003.

 Gray's voice roles include Charley on Clifford the Big Red Dog, A. J. on The Fairly OddParents (replacing Ibrahim Haneef Muhammad in that role), Sam "The Squid" Dullard on Rocket Power and Mitch in Whatever Happened to Robot Jones?.
 Recurring live-action roles have included Nelson Tibideaux on The Cosby Show, Nelson Minkler on Even Stevens, and Bobby the Inquisitive Boy on The Weird Al Show.